riferrei/pacman-with-elasticsearch/README.md

 ## 2. Preparing the Game for Install

-The game was developed to be installed in the same cloud provider and region used in Elastic Cloud.
+The game was developed to be installed in the same cloud provider and region used in the Elasticsearch Service.
 During the installation the code will parse the Elasticsearch endpoint to retrieve which cloud provider and region must be used.
 Then, it will connect to the cloud provider and create the necessary resources to host the game — the object storage that will be configured as a website and the mandatory set of permissions to upload the game files.
 In order for this to happen you must provide the correct information necessary.